8 Best Practices for Managing Your Contingent Workforce

 Create guidelines that spell out exactly how hiring managers should engage contractors.
 When everyone follows the same playbook, you maintain consistency while making expansion much smoother when the time comes.

-4. Ensure Your Independent Contractors Have What They Need
+4. Ensure Your Workforce Has the Tools They Need to Succeed

 Think about your own work experience—you likely perform better when everything’s running smoothly and you have the full support of your team.
 Independent professionals are no different.